-- the prohibition of residential structures on the proposed agricultural lot through a site specific zoning; - Requiring site specific zoning to ensure that any residential dwelling and associated individual on-site water services and/or individual on-site sewage services, outdoor amenity areas and driveways on the proposed agricultural lot will be situated and designed so as to: - i. minimize the area of agricultural land used or occupied to the greatest extent possible, and shall not exceed 0.4 ha (1ac); - ii. be situated in close proximity to any farm buildings and utilize the same driveway; - iii. maximize the continued use of the lot for agricultural purposes by locating on lands with existing constraints for agriculture, where they exist, and not creating small or irregularly shaped areas for tillage and cropping; and - iv. minimize the impact on the continued agricultural use of the lot and on surrounding agricultural operations. (e.g. area restricted for future livestock housing facilities due to Minimum Distance Separation Formula II setback requirements). - a condition for a severance agreement requiring the construction of proposed farm buildings or structures prior to the construction of any residential buildings;
+- The prohibition of residential structures on the proposed agricultural lot through a site specific zoning. - Requiring site specific zoning to ensure that any residential dwelling and associated individual on-site water services and individual on-site sewage services, outdoor amenity areas and driveways on the proposed agricultural lot will be situated and designed so as to: - i) Minimize the area of agricultural land used or occupied to the greatest extent possible, and shall not exceed 0.4 ha (1 acre); - ii) Be situated in close proximity to any farm buildings and utilize the same driveway; - Maximize the continued use of the lot for agricultural purposes by locating on lands with existing constraints for agriculture, where they exist, and not creating small or irregularly shaped areas for tillage and cropping; and, - iv) Minimize the impact on the continued agricultural use of the lot and on surrounding agricultural operations. (e.g., area restricted for future livestock facilities due to Minimum Distance Separation Formula II setback requirements). - A severance agreement requiring the construction of proposed farm buildings or structures prior to the construction of any residential buildings. - The County shall consult with the Conservation Authority with jurisdiction, and/or any other agencies or qualified professionals that the County may deem necessary, to identify opportunities and measures on the lots to be severed, retained, and/or enlarged for restoring and/or enhancing the components of the natural heritage system and protecting and/or improving quality of surface water features.
+Such measures may include, but are not limited to: - i) Requiring fencing around surface water features to prevent livestock access; - ii) Establishing buffer or filter strips adjacent to surface water features and drainage systems; and/or, - iii) Establishing appropriate setbacks for buildings, structures, wells or wastewater disposal facilities from lot lines, municipal and private wells, natural heritage features and areas, and surface water features.